 All staff should be aware of the associated risk and understand the measures in place to manage these.
-Advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Preventing youth violence and gang involvement and its Criminal-exploitation-of-children-and-vulnerable-adults-county-lines guidance.
+Advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal-exploitation-of-children-and-vulnerable-adults-county-lines guidance.